Dec 06, 2017 | Sales Best Practices

 The discovery call sets the course for the entire adventure to come.
 The better your preparation here, the fewer surprises you and your prospect will encounter in future conversations along the customer journey.

-To prepare for sales meetings that will help you engage your prospects, follow these four steps below -- these strategies will help you gain a bird’s eye view of your prospect’s pain points and roadblocks.
+To prepare for sales meetings that will help you engage your prospects, follow the four steps in the discovery call checklist below -- these strategies will help you gain a bird’s eye view of your prospect’s pain points and roadblocks.
 The information you collect at this stage lets you know where you’ll need to allocate resources on the way to the close.
-Best practices in the discovery call will keep your prospect on the right path to becoming the happy customer at the end of the rainbow.
+Best practices in the sales discovery call will keep your prospect on the right path to becoming the happy customer at the end of the rainbow.

 No matter how much you have to say during your first sales meeting with a prospect, strive to listen just a bit more than you talk.
 Data from Gong found that top-performing reps spoke 46 percent of the time and listened 54 percent of the time.
 Average reps had a talk-listen ratio of 68-32, and the lowest performers tended towards monologues with a 72-28 talk-listen ratio.
 You also don’t want to flip the tables too far in the other direction - if your prospect is the only one doing the talking, how will they learn about your company?
 Like any good conversation, balance is key here.

 Another conversation metric to consider is the “speaker switch” rate, as you and customer take turns discussing issues.
 The more frequent speaker switches there are, the more likely it is that you have an engaging conversation and a good match with your prospect.

 Get the Sales Leader's Guide to Reducing Meeting No Shows

 Step 2.
 Nail Down Your Goals Prior to the Call

 Research the account you’re targeting well enough to understand what the goals of this sales meeting should be.
 You want to understand the problems they’re looking to solve as much as possible before you speak, as well as understand the gaps in your knowledge about them so you know what questions to ask.